 I do TFCD photoshoot for friends when I’m available.

 Below is the list of my current tools for photography.
 It’s pretty pathetic but I’m trying hard to make do with whatever existing gears I have now.
-My little income doesn’t allow me to invest on the proper equipments that would help to move my photography skill to the next level.
+My little income doesn’t allow me to invest on the proper equipment that would help to move my photography skill to the next level.
 I’m not the kind of guy who would spend more than what I earn and deplete my saving for anything that I’m not confident of earning back the money.

 – Canon 650D